Homework 1

 Lessons from Planet Hollywood

 _ Celebrity isn’t enough.
 ‘These bozos thought, cynically, it was enough to trade on their Hollywood backgrounds.
-Bad move, fellas,’ wrote Malcolm Gluck.
+Bad move, fellas,’ wrote Malcolm Gluck._ Word-of-mouth is crucial.
+Word-of-mouth is more important than advertising and media exposure when it comes to eating out.

 _ The theme should be tied to the core product.
 Food, rather than an abstract notion of ‘Hollywood’, should have been the theme.